Vinayak-Karalatti/miniproject_260199/README.md

 - Then will search for the PIN entered by the user in the file where the PIN numbers are stored.
 - On valid PIN entry by user, the ATM Menu is presented to the user.
 - show balance function will show the balance amount.
+- Deposite Money function will add the money deposited to the balance,We have to enter the amount which is to be added to account balance.
+- withdraw function will deduct the money withdrawn from the balance.
+- saveHistory function will save a transaction statement, removeHistory function is used to remove the oldest transaction when
+  10 transactions are made and showHistory function will display the transaction history.